What is a Music Director?

 - Music Ministries Director

 - Choir Leader

-There were about 74,800 jobs for Music Director in 2016 (in the United States).
+In the United States, there were 74,800 jobs for Music Director in 2016.
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 4,300 new jobs for Music Director by 2026.
-Due to new job openings and attrition, there will be an average of 7,700 job openings in this field each year.
+The BLS estimates 7,700 yearly job openings in this field.